neneplusdev/laravel-master/README.md

 # Steps to setup the project.

-* Clone the repository.
-- https://github.com/neneplusdev/laravel-master.git / git@github.com:neneplusdev/laravel-master.git
+* Clone the repository using one of the URL https://github.com/neneplusdev/laravel-master.git / git@github.com:neneplusdev/laravel-master.git OR download the zip folder

-* Go to the project folder and install the composer using below command
+* Go to the project folder and install the composer using command: composer install
-- composer install

 * Set the debug mode true inside app.php file to see the error